Alicia Rhett: Gone with the Wind

 During a performance of The Recruiting Officer in 1936, Rhett was spotted by Hollywood director George Cukor, who was impressed by her charm and beauty.
 The director was scouting for an actress to play the role of Scarlett O'Hara after producer David Selznick purchased the film rights to the Margaret Mitchell novel.
 Previously, she had been suggested by talent scout Kay Brown as a possible Southern belle for the film.

 Rhett auditioned for the part of Melanie Hamilton, but the role went instead to Olivia de Havilland.
 In March 1937, Cukor offered Rhett the role of India Wilkes, sister of Ashley Wilkes.
 After the success of Gone with the Wind, Rhett left Hollywood and returned to South Carolina and retired from filmmaking in 1941, citing a lack of suitable roles.
 Rhett later became an accent coach for aspiring actors and a radio announcer at station WTMA in Charleston.

 Portrait painter

 Prior to appearing in Gone with the Wind, Rhett showed talent as a sketch artist and portrait painter.
 Between takes on Gone with the Wind, she made sketches and drawings of her fellow actors.
 Soon, Rhett was creating portraits of American servicemen in the Charleston vicinity.
-Some of her later works included portraits of Admiral Louis Emil Denfeld, and librarian Estellene P. Walker, the latter of which is on display in the South Carolina State Library.
-Coincidentally, Rhett was commissioned to paint the portrait of a then 19-year-old Charleston resident Alexandra Braid, later known as Alexandra Ripley, author of Scarlett (1991), the sequel to Gone with the Wind.

-Rhett illustrated a number of books, including South Carolina Indians (1965), written by Beth Causey and Leila Darby.
-Of particular note, Charlotte Brown Lide commissioned Ms. Rhett to paint a portrait of her late husband, Claudius Murray Lide, Sr., and the same year painted a reproduction of William Harrison Scarborough's "The Miller Sisters".
-These two portraits are housed in the home of Claudius Murray Lide, Jr. in Columbia, South Carolina.

 Death

 Rhett died at age 98 of natural causes on January 3, 2014, at Bishop Gadsden Episcopal Retirement Community in her longtime hometown of Charleston, South Carolina.
-In her obituaries, Rhett was cited as "the oldest living actor from Gone With the Wind", being 17 months older than Dame Olivia de Havilland.
+In her obituaries, Rhett was cited as having been "the oldest living actor from Gone With the Wind", being 17 months older than Dame Olivia de Havilland.

-Alicia Rhett was laid to rest beside her parents at St. Philip's Episcopal Church Cemetery, in Charleston, South Carolina, under a large standing granite stone, marked by her name, dates, with the description, "Daughter of Edmund M. and Isobel M. Rhett -Portraitist".